 Exhibits at the North Dakota Cowboy Hall of Fame in the Center of Western Heritage and Cultures honor the roles of horses, trail drivers and rodeo stars.

 Fine dining meets Western chic at Theodore’s Dining Room inside Rough Riders Hotel.
-The ribeye is prelude to a sweet stay in rooms with Victorian oak armoires, red velvet furniture and pillow-top beds (from $189).
+The ribeye is prelude to a sweet stay in rooms with Victorian oak armoires, red velvet furniture and pillow-top beds.

 Old-school diner food and reasonable prices reward patrons willing to wait for a table at busy Cowboy Cafe.